sanoyphilippe/node-express-graphql-server/README.md

 A step by step series of examples that tell you how to get a development env running.

-Note: these instructions are tailor made for Linux systems.

 First we need to install the node_modules.
 So change to the directory created in your system, after cloning this repository.